Ecommerce shipping is important because receiving a parcel in the post is often the first time a customer has a physical interaction with your brand.

 If your product isn’t fragile, consider using a polybag or a mailer bag to ship your items.
 The reason for this is they are cheap and lightweight, and they can be branded easily with your company details.

 What Shipping Methods Are Available?

-It is much more expensive than other shipping options, but, if your business sells products that have a short shelf span, or are needed by customers immediately, then it’s a great option.
+It is much more expensive than other ecommerce shipping options, but if your business sells products that have a short shelf span, or are needed by customers immediately, then it’s a great option.
 For example, many shirt companies in large cities offer same-day delivery in case you spill coffee on yourself before a meeting!